callstack/react-native-testing-library/website/docs/API.md

 // reject
 ```

-This implementation doesn't depend on real time and automatically advances fake timers.
+This implementation doesn't depend on real time and automatically advances fake timers so you can use `waitFor` when testing timeouts without using Jest fake timers'API to manually advance time.

 ```tsx
 // in component